The information in this article is up to date for tax year 2026 (returns filed in 2027).

 Legally separated or divorced parents can also benefit from this status.
 Both parents can claim Head of Household for a dependent child if they meet specific IRS criteria, and if different qualifying children live with them for over half the year, both can claim this status.

-Standard Deduction for Head of Household in 2024
+2026 Standard Deduction for Head of Household

-Filing status2024 standard deduction
+Filing status2026 standard deduction

-Single; Married filing separately$14,600
+Single; Married filing separately$16,100

-Married filing jointly; Surviving spouse$29,200
+Married filing jointly; Surviving spouse$32,200

 This deduction significantly exceeds the standard deduction amounts for Single and Married Filing Separately statuses.
 This higher deduction substantially reduces taxable income, proving to be a valuable advantage for eligible taxpayers.
 Need help with your taxes? ezTaxReturn makes it easy!